-'Cracking the Glass Problem': ASU physics alumna part of national collaboration
+'Cracking the Glass Problem': ASU physics alumna part of international collaboration

 Most often when we think of glass, we think of the panes in our windows and the dishes on our tables.
 And most of us feel we have a basic grasp on the concept of glass as a material — the sand melts, and then artists somehow blow and mold it into the things we use, both practical and decorative.

 However, at a molecular level, glass is actually quite mysterious.
-Physicists are seeking to understand exactly how and why it does what it does — transitioning from a solid to a liquid and then back to a solid with an entirely new use and appearance.
+Physicists are seeking to understand exactly how and why it does what it does — transitioning very slowly from a solid to a liquid while keeping many of its liquid-like properties with an entirely new use and appearance.

-Arizona State University physics doctoral alumna Varda Faghir Hagh is one of the physicists collaborating on a national level to learn as much as they can about glass and its behavior.
+Arizona State University physics doctoral alumna Varda Faghir Hagh is one of the physicists collaborating on an international level to learn as much as they can about glass and its behavior.

-Hagh completed her PhD at ASU in June 2018.
-Her thesis research was in the rigidity of disordered materials — namely glass.
-She studied how their structures can be mapped into networks, and how they change when acted upon by pressures or forces.
+Hagh completed her PhD at ASU in July 2018.
+Her thesis research was in the rigidity of disordered materials — namely glassy materials.
+She studied how their structures can be mapped into networks, and how they respond when acted upon by pressures or forces.

-By the time she officially graduated that December, she was already working in her current appointment — as a postdoctoral researcher at the University of Chicago in Illinois and a collaborator on the Simons Collaboration "Cracking the Glass Problem" project.
+By the time she officially graduated that December, she was already working in her current appointment — as a postdoctoral researcher at the University of Chicago in Illinois and a member of the Simons Collaboration on "Cracking the Glass Problem."

-Hagh also has a courtesy appointment at the University of Oregon and has traveled to work in several other locations, including Santa Barbara, California, and Syracuse, New York.
+Hagh also has a courtesy appointment at the University of Oregon and has traveled to work in several other locations, including Kavli Institute for Theoretical Physics at UC Santa Barbara, California, and Syracuse University, New York.

 Disordered and marginally stable

 The word “disordered,” applied to material like glass, refers to its molecular structure.
-Crystals, for example, are very orderly in their structure — their atoms and molecules are placed in a very neat and predictable pattern, so that representative data on how they respond can be easily used to predict and understand other crystal properties and scenarios.
+Crystals, for example, are very orderly in their structure — their atoms and molecules are placed in a very neat and predictable pattern so that representative data on how they behave can be easily used to predict and understand other crystal properties and scenarios.

-The nature of disordered structure makes understanding and predicting the nature of these materials far more complicated.
-It also makes for more complicated structures and materials that can be changed and manipulated with comparative ease.
+The nature of disordered materials makes understanding and predicting the formation of these materials far more complex.
+The lack of order means that these materials can take many forms, therefore their structure is very malleable and they can be manipulated with comparative ease.
 Because of this, most of the materials we currently surround ourselves with are classified as “disordered.”

-By careful study of the properties of disordered, glassy structures in their jammed transition state, Hagh can compare her findings to existing theories of what they might do, which will tell us more about the behavior of glasses in general.
+By careful study of the properties of simulated glassy systems in their marginal state, Hagh can compare her findings to existing theories of what they might do, which will tell us more about the behavior of glasses in general.

-The other scientists in Simons Collaboration are examining different aspects of glassy structures and their properties, a project they are calling “Cracking the Glass Problem.”
-A better understanding of these structures, and how they behave and respond, would mean new methods in developing smarter materials.
-While we are familiar with obvious uses of glass in buildings, dishes, and decor, from a material physics perspective it actually encompasses a far wider range and is used in countless things we encounter on a daily basis.
-Foams, pastes, coffee grounds, flour and most granular structures, and of course in our technologies like smartphone and computer screens.
+The other scientists in Simons Collaboration are examining different aspects of glassy structures and their properties, and are trying to understand the dynamics of glass transition, which is one of the biggest unsolved problems in condensed matter physics.
+This means “Cracking the Glass Problem” will be a huge leap forward in physics.
+A better understanding of these structures, and how they behave and respond, would also mean new methods in developing smarter materials.
+While we are familiar with obvious uses of disordered materials in the form of glass — in buildings, dishes, and decor, from a material physics perspective it actually encompasses a far wider range and is used in countless things we encounter on a daily basis.
+Foams, pastes, coffee grounds, flour, in general, all granular structures are disordered.

 Hagh’s particular focus of the jamming transition has many possible applications in food processing and transportation — maintaining existing structures under heat and pressure and building new ones.
 Perhaps if we understand why the jamming transition happens, we can understand how to stop it from happening.